junxit/us-congress-bills-113/metadata.md

 - 2014-02-10 — Placed on the House Calendar, Calendar No. 84.
 - 2014-02-10 — The House Committee on Rules reported an original measure, H. Rept.
 113-350, by Mr. Sessions.
 - 2014-02-10 — The House Committee on Rules reported an original measure, H. Rept.
 113-350, by Mr. Sessions.
+- 2014-02-11 — Considered as privileged matter. (consideration: CR H1731-1739)
+- 2014-02-11 — Considered as unfinished business. (consideration: CR H1741-1743)
+- 2014-02-11 — DEBATE - The House proceeded with one hour of debate on H. Res.
+475.
+- 2014-02-11 — Motion to reconsider laid on the table Agreed to without objection.
+- 2014-02-11 — On agreeing to the resolution Agreed to by recorded vote: 223 - 193, 1 Present (Roll no. 59). (text: CR H1731)
+- 2014-02-11 — On ordering the previous question Agreed to by the Yeas and Nays: 222 - 195 (Roll no. 58). (consideration: CR H1739, H1742)
+- 2014-02-11 — POSTPONED PROCEEDINGS - At the conclusion of debate on H.Res.
+475, the Chair put the question on ordering the previous question, and by voice vote, announced that the ayes had prevailed.
+Mr. Polis demanded the yeas and nays and the Chair postponed further proceedings until a time to be announced.
+- 2014-02-11 — Passed/agreed to in House: On agreeing to the resolution Agreed to by recorded vote: 223 - 193, 1 Present (Roll no. 59).(text: CR H1731)